PudgyDragon/pudgydragon.github.io/_guides/misp-misp-container.md

 ---
-title: "Misp Container"
+title: "MISP Container Deployment"
 project: "MISP"
 category: "Threat Intelligence"
-description: "A practical threat intelligence for MISP."
+description: "Deploy the Malware Information Sharing Platform (MISP) using Docker containers."
 source_url: "https://github.com/PudgyDragon/MISP/blob/main/MISP_Container.md"
 ---

-# MISP Container
+# Introduction
 ### Updates coming soon

 This is a guide for installing MISP on Docker.
 It assumes that you already have Docker installed.
 Some of the specs of the environment include: